 With global debt levels at an all-time highs, physical ownership of precious metals is more important than ever.
 Gold provides the only safe harbor for your wealth that has withstood the test of millennia.

 In addition to fulfilling the need for reserves, gold offers unique benefits that stocks, bonds, and real estate simply cannot match.

-Gold is durable, tangible, recognizable, and liquid (tradable) throughout the world.
-From the Roman Empire in 118 AD, to frontier railroad town saloons in 1888, to Middle Eastern markets in the 21st century, gold is the most consistent and honored medium exchange of value.
+Gold is durable, tangible, recognizable, and tradable on every continent.
+From the Roman Empire in 118 AD, to frontier railroad town saloons in 1888, to Middle Eastern markets in the 21st century, gold is the most consistent and honored medium of exchange.

 When you secure a portion of your net worth in gold, you join billions of people throughout ancient and modern history who believe gold is the most time-tested means of maintaining financial security.

-It is not part of a government-controlled financial system or fiat currency, and it becomes even more exchangeable when currencies and countries fail.
+It is not part of a government-controlled financial system or fiat currency, and it becomes even more exchangeable when other currencies fail.

-In this way, an investment in gold truly completes your portfolio while at the same time giving you access to the stored value whenever you desire.
+In this way, an investment in gold truly completes your portfolio while giving you access to the stored value whenever you desire.

-It is the age-old method of assuring heirs have a tangible store of value that is not a paper promise or tied to any government or debt obligations.
+It is the age-old method of assuring heirs have a tangible store of value that is not tied to a paper promise or any debt obligations (public or private).
 No one wants investments they are unable to get out of on a rainy day.

-Compared to stocks alone, $1,000 invested in a portfolio of 75% stocks and 25% gold 50 years ago, with annual rebalancing, would have at least a 10% higher return.
-And compared to the conventional 70/30 stocks-and-bonds portfolio, your total return would be more than 40% higher!
+Compared to stocks alone, $1,000 invested in a portfolio of 75% stocks and 25% gold 50 years ago, with annual rebalancing, would have resulted in at least a 15% higher return.
+Compared to the conventional 70/30 stocks-and-bonds portfolio, your total return would be more than 40% higher!